rohityadavcloud/rohityadavcloud.github.io/about.md

 and one of the top [committers](https://github.com/apache/cloudstack/graphs/contributors) at the <span class="logo acs">&nbsp;</span> [Apache CloudStack](http://cloudstack.apache.org) project.
-Apache CloudStack is open source software  designed to deploy and manage large networks of virtual machines, as a highly available, highly scalable Infrastructure as a Service (IaaS) cloud computing platform.
+Apache CloudStack is an open source software  designed to deploy and manage large networks of virtual machines, as a highly available, highly scalable Infrastructure as a Service (IaaS) cloud computing platform.

 I work at [ShapeBlue](http://shapeblue.com) as a software architect.